Machine learning applications for the study of AGN physical properties using photometric observations: Introduction

-Enlarging the sample and sky coverage of AGN observations with reliably estimated physical parameters is particularly important for multimessenger astronomy, where signals from individual sources are often weak.
-This limitation can be overcome by searching for correlations between a messenger, e.g., neutrinos or cosmic rays, and a population of AGN instead.
-However, the power of correlation searches increases with the sky coverage of the counterpart observations and, additionally, requires a model for the expected production of the messenger in question for each object included in the correlation study.
-Such models usually depend on physical parameters of the AGN.
+Machine learning (ML) techniques have been applied in recent years to characterize AGNs and galaxies in general, for classification tasks, redshift determinations \citep{cunha_photometric_2022, dainotti_predicting_2021, fotopoulou_cpz_2018, sadeh_annz2_2016}, and reconstructions of their physical properties. \cite{li_identification_2021}, \cite{clarke_identifying_2020}, \cite{fotopoulou_cpz_2018}, and \cite{khramtsov_northern_2020} all trained ML classifiers using multi-wavelength photometric datasets to distinguish galaxies, quasars, and stars from one another.
+While \cite{ucci_inferring_2017,rhea_machine-learning_2021} used spectral measurements of galaxies and ML algorithms to infer the physical properties of the host galaxies, \cite{bonjean_star_2019} and \cite{simet_comparison_2021} used photometric measurements only and ML regression to determine star formation rates, while the $M_{\rm \star}$, parameters have usually been reconstructed from spectroscopy observations or template fitting methods.
+We follow this latter approach in this paper.

-Machine learning (ML) techniques have been applied in recent years to characterize AGN sources, mainly for classification tasks and redshift determination \citep{sadeh_annz2_2016, fotopoulou_cpz_2018,stevens_astronomical_2021}.
-In this paper, we report on a novel attempt to employ ML regression tasks to reconstruct fundamental parameters of AGN.
-We train a ML algorithm to estimate $z$, $L_{\rm x}$, $L_{\rm Bol}$, the soft X-ray (SXR) and bolometric luminosities, as well as $M_{\rm BH}$, $L_{\rm Edd}$ and $\lambda_{\rm Edd}$ on \num{21364} AGN, all observed in the IR, optical and X-ray bands photometrically but not spectroscopically.
-To train the model, we use the recent SPIDERS-AGN spectroscopic survey \citep{clerc_spiders_2016,dwelly_spiders_2017}, which has compiled and released a sample of $\sim$ 7600 Type 1 AGN \citep{coffey_sdss-ivspiders_2019}.
-We also train a ML classifier to identify Type 2 (or obscured), from Type 1 (unobscured) AGN.
+We report on a novel attempt to employ ML regression tasks to reconstruct the fundamental parameters of AGNs.
+We trained a ML algorithm to estimate $z$, $L_{\rm x}$, and $L_{\rm Bol}$, along with the soft X-ray (SXR) and bolometric luminosities, as well as $M_{\rm BH}$, $L_{\rm Edd}$, and $\lambda_{\rm Edd}$ on \num{21050} AGNs, all observed in the IR, optical, and X-ray bands photometrically -- but not spectroscopically.
+To train the model, we used the recent SPIDERS-AGN spectroscopic survey \citep{clerc_spiders_2016,dwelly_spiders_2017}, which has compiled and released a sample of $\sim$ 7600 type 1 AGNs \citep{coffey_sdss-ivspiders_2019}.
+In addition, we also trained a ML classifier to identify type 2 (or obscured) from type 1 (unobscured) AGNs.